Skip to main content

 const sendSignature = `0x${signature}`;

 authorization and authorization_hash are included in the Sponsor response only when the EOA is sending a sponsored transaction for the first time.
-They are omitted in subsequent transactions.
+On subsequent transactions, both fields are omitted, and you only need to sign sign_hash and call /send.

-Pass authorization_hash as message, then split the 65-byte signature (130 hex chars) into r, s, v to populate the authorization object.
+Pass authorization_hash as message (no EIP-191 prefix), then split the 65-byte signature (130 hex chars) into r, s, v to populate the authorization object.

 const authSignRes = await fetch('/v3/wallet/sign', {